run2780/AWS-Projects/1. AWS Networking/6. VPC Peering/Readme.md

 ![Image](http://learn.nextwork.org/courageous_brown_peaceful_mermaid/uploads/aws-networks-peering_45663498)

-Now the the IPV4 address eeror got fixed and see if any other errors pops out in connecting to the instance.
+Now the the IPV4 address eeror got fixed and see if any other errors pops out in connecting to the instance1.

-1 and see if the the IPV4 address eeror got fixed and see if any other errors pops out in connecting to the instance.
+Try connecting to the EC2 instance again and see if the the IPV4 address eeror got fixed and see if any other errors pops out in connecting to the instance.

-### Step 7 - Test VPC Peering
+###  Test VPC Peering

 In this step, I will get Instance 1 to send test messages to Instance 2.
 Solve connection errors until Instance 2 is able to send messages back.

----

----

----

-## Troubleshooting ping issues
+#### Troubleshooting ping issues

 What was the command you ran to test VPC peering?
 To test VPC peering, I ran the command ping 10.2.13.225 which is the Private IP address of MyWork VPC2